gruenewald-lab/CGsmiles/docs/source/syntax/chirality.rst

 Although the shorthand for aromaticity is well-defined, its interpretation in SMILES remains somewhat ambiguous.
-To ensure unambiguous valance assignment, necessary for tasks like  adding hydrogen atoms,  CGSmiles employs the following
+To ensure unambiguous valance assignment, necessary for tasks like  adding hydrogen atoms,  CGsmiles employs the following
 definition: only atoms capable of  participating in delocalization-induced molecular equivalence (i.e., systems where multiple resonance structures can be drawn without introducing charges) are considered aromatic.
 By this definition Benzene is aromatic but thiophene is not.
 CGsmiles uses the same definition as Pysmiles package, which provides a more detailed discussion of this topic.
-To enhance user-friendliness, the CGSmiles API automatically corrects strings with incorrectly assigned aromaticity at the time of reading.
+To enhance user-friendliness, the CGsmiles API automatically corrects strings with incorrectly assigned aromaticity at the time of reading.
 If corrections cannot be made unambiguously, an error is raised, ensuring robust and accurate handling of aromaticity.